[Lesson 11] << [Contents] >> [Lesson 13]

 12.2 (d) The Mid Function

-The Mid function is used to retrieve a part of text form a given phrase.
+The Mid function is used to retrieve a part of text from a given phrase.
 The syntax of the Mid Function is

-phrase is the string from which a part of text is to be retrieved.
+phrase is the string from which a part of the text is to be retrieved.

 position is the starting position of the phrase from which the retrieving process begins.